 We’ve all heard that honey has some amazing health benefits.
 It’s like liquid gold for the body.
 But what if the honey you’ve been buying actually isn’t good for you at all?
 Turns out, only a certain type of honey contains all of these amazing health benefits.
 And that’s raw honey.

 What is Raw Honey?
 And What it’s Not…

 Essentially, raw honey is exactly what the beekeepers take out of their beehives: a viscous substance that bees generate from the concentrated nectar of plants.
 This honey is collected, put into bottles, and sold as is.

 So what exactly is this other “honey?”
 Well, it is still the substance collected from beehives.
 However, this substance is not simply bottled and sold.
 Rather, it is put through an extensive process, called pasteurization.
 This is essentially heating the honey to about 160º F.

 There are a few main reasons why this heating is done.
 One of them is to kill any latent yeast cells present from the nectar, preventing fermentation, which is generally not a concern when considering such a low-moisture product.
 The main reasons that honey is pasteurized are to ease the bottling process, to make the color more uniform, and to prevent crystallization, in the hopes that it will appear more appealing to potential customers.
-However, through this process, all of the vitamins, minerals, and antioxidant naturally present in the honey are destroyed.
+However, through this process, all of the vitamins, minerals, and antioxidants naturally present in the honey are destroyed.
 A huge part of this is removing the bee pollen, which provides many of honey’s medicinal properties.